What is a Battle Rifle?

 The reason the battle rifle exists and why the rifle was pressed back into limited service was because of the advantages it offered over the standard-issue assault rifle.
 First and foremost, the rifle offered a more powerful cartridge that increased penetration through cover.
 The round can retain energy better through walls, doors, windows, and even the metal frames of cars and trucks.
 The battle rifle could be employed to stop vehicles by popping that engine block.
 In the urban environments of Iraq, this would be quite valuable.

 The downsides are, of course, weight and recoil.
 The big Battle Rifle hit hard at both ends.
 This made the weapon a specialist, limited-issue item.
-You’d say one per squad or so to compliment their needs.
+You’d say one per squad or so to complement their needs.

 The Role of the Battle Rifle

 Battle Rifles were often used in a designated marksman’s role.
 Here they could be used for more distant engagements.
-More often than not, they could be used for precise shots in close to moderate range fighting.
+More often than not, they could be used for precise shots in close to moderate-range fighting.
 The rifle could also be used in an overwatch position in the same role.
 Toss one on a VCP, and it’s better served to rip up a vehicle that doesn’t stop or even rushes the position.
 At the same time, it’s more precise than an M240 on the same VCP.

 Lots of Special Operations bubbas use the SCAR H and seem to like it as a rifle that provides both power and modern ergonomics.
 The SCAR H is one of the softest shooting, lightest weight 7.62 NATO rifles on the market.
 How it’s used among those badasses is unknown to me.
 I’d imagine it fills the gap and acts as both a traditional assault rifle and an accurate designated marksman’s rifle.
 I’d hate to carry a range backpack full of SCAR H magazines.